 Traveller’s Insurance available for an additional fee

 Yes, take me to colonial Mexico City!

 Online application and Payment Form, Worlds Collide: Mexico City

-The non-refundable deposit, due by May 17, 2019, secures your place on the Mexico City trip.
-You can also pay through Venmo or Zelle.
+The non-refundable deposit, due by Oct.
+31, 2019, secures your place on the St. Augustine trip.
+You can also pay through Venmo.
 Please contact Dr. Ezekiel Stear for details on Venmo payments.